CozmoNate/HWSensors/README.txt

 droplets for testing
 Michael Möller for OpenHardwareMonitor
 The Real Deal & JrCs for French localization
-RehabMan forced me using mutexes and for other good ideas Oliver Bolton for OBMenuBarWindow
+RehabMan forced me using mutexes and other contributions to the project Oliver Bolton for OBMenuBarWindow
 Mozketo for LaunchAtLoginController
-oswaldini @ www.osx86.org.pl for Polish translation
-Marchrius @ insanelymac.com for Italian translation
-k3nny @ www.insanelymac.com for German translation
+PHPdev32 for an idea to using NVRAM as storage for kext configuration oswaldini @ www.osx86.org.pl for Polish translation Marchrius @ insanelymac.com for Italian translation k3nny @ www.insanelymac.com for German translation